optimex-xyz/market-maker-sdk/docs/liquidation.md

 # PMM Liquidation Flow

-The liquidation process uses the Morpho liquidation Gateway contract instead of the standard payment contract.
-However, **the flow when calling the contract is similar to the normal payment flow**, following the same sequential steps from initial quote to final settlement.
+The liquidation process uses the **Morpho Liquidation Gateway** contract instead of the standard **Payment** contract.
+However, **the flow when calling the contract is similar to the normal swap payment flow**, following the same sequential steps from initial quote to final settlement.

-When executing the liquidation, PMM calls the payment function from the **MorphoLiquidationGateway** instead of the swap **Payment** contract.

 ---

 ## Flow Overview

-The liquidation process uses the Morpho liquidation Gateway contract instead of the standard payment contract.
-However, the flow when calling the contract is similar to the normal payment flow, following the same sequential steps from initial quote to final settlement.

 1. **Indicative Quote** - Initial price discovery
 2. **Liquidation Quote** - Firm commitment quote